-Exposure Type • Credit enhancing interest- only strips deducted from total capital Other exposures deducted from total capital NA
+Exposure Type Exposures deducted entirely from Tier-1 capital Credit enhancing interest- only strips deducted from total capital Other exposures deducted from total capital • NA NA

-DF-7: Market risk in Trading book
+DF-7: Market Risk in Trading book

 Market Risk may be defined as the possibility of loss to a bank caused by changes in the market variables.
 The market risk for the Bank is governed by the Market Risk Policy and GMG Policies comprising Funds and Investment policy, Foreign Exchange policy, Derivative policy, Equity Policy and IBU policy which are approved by the Board.
 These policies serve to outline the Bank's risk appetite and risk philosophy in respect of Treasury / Forex / Equity / Derivatives / Bullion operations, and the controls that are considered essential for the management of market risks.
-The policies are reviewed periodically to update it with changed business requirements, economic environment and revised regulatory guidelines
+The policies are reviewed periodically to update it with changed business requirements, economic environment and revised regulatory guidelines.